Tessil/array-hash/README.md

 ## A C++ implementation of a fast and memory efficient hash map/set for strings

 Cache conscious hash map and hash set for strings based on the "Cache-conscious collision resolution in string hash tables."
 (Askitis Nikolas and Justin Zobel, 2005) paper.
+You can find some details regarding the structure [here](https://tessil.github.io/2017/06/22/hat-trie.html#array-hash-table).

 Thanks to its cache friendliness, the structure provides fast lookups while keeping a low memory usage.
 The main drawback is the rehash process which is a bit slow and need some spare memory to copy the strings from the old hash table to the new hash table (it can’t use `std::move` as the other hash tables using `std::string` as key).